Alexis0903/Graphs/README.md

 #--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 There's a first section dedicated to creating by ourselves our graph based on scale map.
-The idea is to get a scale map of our subject (a parc, a road map, ...) and add manually the points of interest and the paths linking them.
+It's called creating_the_data.ipynb The idea is to get a scale map of our subject (a parc, a road map, ...) and add manually the points of interest and the paths linking them.

 ![Initial map](Illustrations_git/image.png)